Archive for Financial News – Page 268

 Trading recommendations

 From the point of view of technical analysis, the trend on the USD/CAD currency pair is bearish.
-The price is trading at the level of moving averages, wide-volatility balance is formed.
-The MACD indicator has become positive, there is a slight buying pressure.
-The best way to sell is to consider the resistance level of 1.3679, but only after additional confirmation in the form of a reverse initiative.
-Buy trades should be considered on the lower time frames from the support level of 1.3542, but it is better after confirmation.
+The MACD indicator became positive, and the price is trading above the moving averages.
+The best way to sell is to consider the resistance level of 1.3370, but with confirmation.
+Buy trades should be considered on the lower time frames from the support level of 1.3270, but with additional confirmation in the form of a reverse initiative.

 USD/CAD